-During SIP processing, each file that is loaded into the permanent repository is measured for risk.
+During SIP processing, each file that is loaded into the permanent repository is measured for risk when the Risk Identification task is run as part of the validation stack

 Types of Risks

 Risks are defined as files that cannot be rendered or processed by their institution's software or hardware.
 Risks are always defined in terms of at-risk formats.
 There are four types of format-related risks: